JSarasua/Guildhall/sd2.a09.md

              - Blurring secondary output
              - Composite output

+**UnsubscribeObject in Delegate works but UnsubscribeObject in event system will still show up in devconsole even though it won't actually run
+	This is due to failing to remove item from list even though item in list won't run.
 **Have more than 3 color targets because of setting color targets for the camera